UrbanInstitute/ed-data/master_sheet_graph_edits.md

 **Figure 3-19 Made hand corrections to x axis ticks.**

-For normal line charts handled in the college-affordability.urban.org repo at:
+#For normal line charts handled in the college-affordability.urban.org repo at:
-`college-affordability.urban.org/components/30-components/graphs/graph/graph.jsx`
+#`college-affordability.urban.org/components/30-components/graphs/graph/graph.jsx`
-in various blocks specific to line and area charts.
+#in various blocks specific to line and area charts.
 Given that this chart is a single edge case (toggle line chart), made corrections by hand, namely:
-- set `x.tick.count: 13`
+#- set `x.tick.count: 13`
-"overrideTickCount": true,
+#"overrideTickCount": true,
-- added "colors": {"25th percentile": "#1696d2", "Median": "#fdbf11", "75th percentile": "#000000"  } to outermost bracket in "data"
+#- added "colors": {"25th percentile": "#1696d2", "Median": "#fdbf11", "75th percentile": "#000000"  } to outermost bracket in "data"
-- make sure sets are ordered by 1 and then 2
+#- make sure sets are ordered by 1 and then 2

 **Figure 3-22:
 #First set of multiples- need to add "groups": [["Tuition and fees covered by grant aid", "Remaining (net) tuition and fees", "Living expenses covered by grant aid", "Remaining (net) living expenses"]]